we were set up almost 40 years ago and in 2021 will celebrate our birthday.

-how far we first started?
+How we first started?

 what we are doing today?

-what we plan to do in future to maintain and promote this wonderful estate on the north western edge of bristol?
+What we plan to do in future to maintain and promote this wonderful estate on the North western edge of Bristol?

 This clearly won't be an easy challenge but with the ever increasing help of our growing number of volunteers, deciding on our top priorities and implementing these with the funding we have at our disposal.

-However the current situation that the Council now finds itself is leading to a closer more cooperative relationship with them for our volunteer work and funding contributions, and this has got to be a good thing for us in the longer term.
+however the current situation that the council now finds itself is leading to a closer more cooperative relationship with them for our volunteer work and funding contributions and this has got to be a good thing for us in the longer term.